mrinalyadav7-atom/NLP_Task/README.md

 # NLP_Task
 ## Multi-class sentiment analysis problem to classify texts into six emotion categories: joy, sadness, anger, fear, surprise and love.
 It involves different text classification techniques.
 This includes dataset preparation, traditional machine learning with scikit-learn.
+## Since we tried a lot of combinations of word vectorization methods and classification algorithms the best results were given with the combination of support vector classifier and word2vec embeddings with accuracy of nearly 60%.